jasongrimes/fretboardfoundation/_chapters/000-front/030-preface.md

-These ideas are often presented as facts, like "the V chord wants to resolve to the I chord", even though they are really just elegant descriptions of one particular way of doing things that, in some cases,
+These ideas are often presented as facts, like "the V chord wants to resolve to the I chord", even though it's really just an elegant description of one particular way of doing things that, in some cases,
 *isn't even all that common anymore*.